-Advance Pi 2
+Advance PI 2 (PAST MODEL)

 Enjoy the freedom and versatility – in the air and on the ground.
-The new PI 2 is one of the lightest small-packed-volume serial wings on the market and, with the choice of four sizes - each with three weight ranges – is also one of the most versatile paragliders available today.
-Equally at home in thermals, for Hike & Fly or as a miniwing: with the new PI 2 it’s you who decides.
+The PI 2 is one of the lightest small-packed-volume serial wings on the market and, with the choice of four sizes - each with three weight ranges – is also one of the most versatile paragliders available today.
+Equally at home in thermals, for Hike & Fly or as a miniwing: with the PI 2 it’s you who decides.